intranda/goobi-plugin-import-excel/docs/index_en.md

 <processTitleRule>'StaticPrefix_'+Identifier</processTitleRule>
 ```

-The `processTitleRule` can be provided with the additional parameter `replacewith`.
-The character specified here (e. g. `replacewith="_"`) replaces all special characters with this character.
+The `processTitleRule` can be provided with the additional parameter `replace`.
+The character specified here (e. g. `replace="_"`) replaces all special characters with this character.

 ### Transfer of images